 For credit unions to use their dispute management system as a game changer in the digital payments revolution, the following key issues must be addressed:

-- Security: Data privacy, transaction security and member trust in the entire dispute resolutions process are critical issues, and must be ensured and communicated effectively.
+Security: Data privacy, transaction security and member trust in the entire dispute management process are critical issues, and must be ensured and communicated effectively.

-- Member Education: Credit unions need to engage in a continuous process of education and engagement with members.
-The effectiveness of dispute resolution must be evaluated at every member touchpoint.
+Member Education: Credit unions need to engage in a continuous process of education and engagement with members.
+The effectiveness of dispute management must be evaluated at every member touchpoint.

 A Starting Point for Change Management